Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Bills stats and trends

-- In Buffalo's 17 games this season, it has nine wins against the spread.
+- Buffalo has nine wins against the spread in 17 games this year.

-- This year, the Bills have one against the spread win in two games as an underdog of 2.5 points or more.
+- The Bills have covered the spread once this season when underdogs by 2.5 points or more (in two chances).

-- Buffalo's games this year have eclipsed the over/under eight times in 17 opportunities (47.1%).
+- Buffalo has eclipsed the over/under in 47.1% of its opportunities this year (eight times over 17 games with a set point total).

 - Buffalo is 9-2-2 against the spread and 11-2 overall when the team scores more than 21.4 points.

-- In games that Buffalo churns out more than 368.9 yards, the team is 6-3 against the spread and 6-3 overall.

-- This year the Bills have 22 turnovers, seven fewer than the Chiefs have takeaways (29).
+- This season the Bills have 22 turnovers, seven fewer than the Chiefs have takeaways (29).

 Home and road insights

-- This year the Bills are 3-2 ATS as 2.5-point underdogs or more on the road.
+- This season the Bills are 3-2 ATS as 2.5-point underdogs or more on the road.

 - In eight road games this season, Buffalo has gone over the total five times.